mwelponer/cpp-pills/README.md

 }
 ```

-> so what *->* operator does is dereference that pointer into an reference type and then call its method or field
+> so what *->* operator does is dereference that pointer into a reference type and then call its method or field

 you can overload the -> operator in this way.
 Let's create a scoped pointer  as an example